Lost (Cher Lloyd song): Music video

+The music video for "Lost" premiered on Lloyd's YouTube on the day of its release.
+Produced by Phase Films and directed by Raja Virdi who worked on "M.I.A", the video was shot in a single take with no cuts or edits made, depicting Lloyd on a bed with neon and pastel lights changing behind her as she sings.
+She wears a pearl-studded corset with a blue puffy sheer robe to match.
+She is also seen wearing a three-row Swarovski pearl Vivienne Westwood choker.

 Critical reception

-Mike Wass of Idolator called the song a "cute bop" stating "Cher Lloyd returns with a fiery kiss-off anthem called 'Lost,' which is the musical equivalent of posturing on social media so your ex can see how amazing your life is."
-While Pip Williams writing for The Line of Best Fit stated "'Lost' is far and away the strongest release of Lloyd's career to date, blowing those who still reference 'Swagger Jagger' as a career high out of the water.
+Pip Williams writing for The Line of Best Fit stated "'Lost' is far and away the strongest release of Lloyd's career to date, blowing those who still reference 'Swagger Jagger' as a career high out of the water.
 The new cut sees Lloyd embrace languid balladry as a vehicle for a surprisingly hard-hitting lyric.
 It's still slickly produced and radio-friendly, but there's a heart and soul to it that many mainstream stars would struggle to match."
+Writing for The Guardian, Leonie Cooper described that "there is something heartening about this largely harmless return."